-Here are a few recommendations for this weekend (reading and viewing) . . .
+Here are a few recommended reads for this Veterans Day weekend . . .

 Copyright 2017, John D. Tew